-During the Company's fiscal year ended October 2, 2004, there were six regular and three telephonic meetings of the Board of Directors, four meetings of the Audit Committee, one meeting of the Compensation Committee, one meeting of the Compensation Subcommittee and one executive session including only non-management directors.
-During fiscal 2004, each member of the Board of Directors attended at least 75% of the aggregate number of meetings of the Board and Board Committees on which the Director served.
-All Directors attended the Company's 2004 Annual Meeting.
+During the Company's fiscal year ended October 1, 2005, there were six regular and six telephonic meetings of the Board of Directors, five regular and two telephonic meetings of the Audit Committee, one meeting of the Compensation Committee, one meeting of the Compensation Subcommittee and two executive sessions including only non-management directors.
+During fiscal 2005, each member of the Board of Directors attended at least 75% of the aggregate number of meetings of the Board and Board Committees on which the Director served.
+All Directors attended the Company's 2005 Annual Meeting.
 While the Company does not have a formal policy regarding Director attendance at annual meetings of stockholders, the Company encourages each Director to attend each annual meeting of stockholders.
 In practice, the Company intends to schedule regular Board of Directors meetings on the same day as its annual meeting of stockholders, which the Company believes will facilitate Director attendance at the stockholders' meeting.

-Communications with the Company
+Communications with the Board of Directors

-Stockholders may communicate directly with the Board of Directors, any Board committee, all independent Directors, or any one Director serving on the Board of Directors by sending written correspondence to the desired person or entity attention of the Company's Corporate Counsel at Pilgrim's Pride Corporation, 110 South Texas Street, Pittsburg, Texas 75686 or CorporateCounsel@pilgrimspride.com.
+Stockholders may communicate directly with the Board of Directors, any Board committee, all independent Directors, or any one Director serving on the Board of Directors by sending written correspondence to the desired person or entity attention of the Company's Corporate Counsel at Pilgrim's Pride Corporation, 4845 U.S. Highway 271 N., Pittsburg, Texas 75686 or CorporateCounsel@pilgrimspride.com.
 Communications are distributed to the Board of Directors, or to any individual Director or Directors as appropriate, depending on the facts and circumstances outlined in the communication.